RayanhAlmutairi/Assignment1/README.md

 # Assignment1
 Hi, I am Rayanh Almutairi

-I am currently a Computer Science student at Imam Abdulrahman University.
+I am  a Computer Science student at Imam Abdulrahman University.
 I have a strong interest in technology, coding, and especially machine learning.
 I am excited to learn how ML models work and how they can be applied to solve real-world problems.